-- Subd.
+Subd.
 6. Consultation.
 Requires the chair to consult with the Cultural and Ethnic Communities Leadership Council at least annually.
-This council also advises the commissioner. - Subd.
+This council also advises the commissioner.

+Subd.
 7. Report and recommendations.
 Instructs the commissioner to prepare a report for the legislature that summarizes the activities of the task force, issues identified by the task force, methods taken to address these issues, and recommendations for legislative action, if needed.
-Requires the first report to be submitted February 15, 2018, and biennially thereafter. - Subd.
+Requires the first report to be submitted February 15, 2018, and biennially thereafter.

+Subd.
 8. Expiration.
 Provides that the task force expires June 30, 2019, unless extended by the legislature.

-- Establishment of team.
+- 13 Establishment of team.
 Amends § 626.558, subd.
-1. Adds children's advocacy centers to the list of community-based agencies that may be included on the task force. - Duties of the team.
+1. Adds children's advocacy centers to the list of community-based agencies that may be included on the task force. - 14 Duties of the team.
 Amends § 626.558, subd.
 2. Adds a representative of a children's advocacy center to the list of agencies that may assist with case consultation. - 15 Children's advocacy center; definition.
 Adds § 626.558, subd.4.
-Defines "children's advocacy center." - Legislative task force; child protection.
-Amends Laws 2015, chapter 71, article 1, section 125.
-Modifies membership of the legislative task force by striking the four legislators who served as members of the governor's task force, and adds eight legislators, four from the senate and four from the house with majority and minority membership equally represented.
+Defines "children's advocacy center." - 16 Child care provider liaison and advocate.
+Requires the commissioner of human services to create a full-time position to act as a liaison and advocate for child care providers.